 You’ve heard of the scorched earth approach to paying off debt, right?
 Scorched earth typically means that you cut out all unnecessary spending.
 The savings can then be thrown towards your debt.
 Then you’re stuck with no leftover money for fun, clothes, heck, even the occasional happy hour beer is out of the question.

 Scorched earth isn’t always the best approach to eliminate debt without changing your lifestyle.
 When you go from endless Chipotle runs and Amazon Prime orders to absolutely zero spending, the deprivation can be detrimental.

 Instead, create a budget that says yes to weekend trips to visit friends or sushi dinners with your significant other.
 Start by categorizing your income into spending buckets.
 I love using four primary categories: fixed, fun, fudge, and future.

-Reserve expenses like rent or a mortgage payment, utilities, internet and groceries for your fixed category.
+Reserve expenses like rent or mortgage payment, utilities, internet, and groceries for your fixed category.
 Your fun category can be reserved for clothes, bars, entertainment, or shopping.
 The fudge category is for any miscellaneous expenses you may forget about, so keep this amount fairly low.
-Then you should have a category for future.
+Then you should have a category for the future.
 This includes any big goals you might be saving for, including a down payment, new car purchase, or vacations.